eliasnogueira/restassured-workshop-3h/docs/extras/lab2.md

 1. In the `shouldRetrieveAllSimulations()` test, use the `SimulationsApiService` to:
     - retrieve all the simulations
-    - assert if the list size is equals to or higher than 1
+    - assert if the list size is equa to or higher than 1
 2. Run the test

 !!! tip "Tips"